One moment.

 Institutional knowledge becomes auditable.
 When a hiring manager leaves, their judgment doesn't leave with them.

 From the first applicant to the first promotion.
-The brain reads every signal in the pipeline, scores it against real production data, and tells your team who to call next.
+The brain reads every signal in the pipeline, scores it against real production data, and proposes who to call next, with what acting is worth and what waiting costs on every recommendation.
+Your team approves, edits, or declines it.

 Problem: 1,000+ applicants per role, screened by keyword filters that reject 80 percent of future top performers.

 Solution: The brain reads every applicant against 28 behavioral dimensions calibrated on your own production data.
-A 0-100 Fit Score writes back to the ATS as a native field.
+A 0-100 Fit Score writes back into your ATS as a native field, so your recruiters never leave the screen they already work in.
+We connect to Workday, SuccessFactors, Greenhouse, iCIMS, Avature, and Taleo through your existing auth, scoped to least privilege.

 Proof: 80 percent of top performers at a Fortune 500 carrier were filtered out by a single "relevant industry experience" requirement.
 The Fit Score caught them.